matanox/clojure-tutorial/readme.md

 And explore some of the clojure expressions given on this page..... each expression you enter will be evaluated, and variables and functions defined by you are remembered for the duration of your session!

 What else should we do before going next to learn how to write real programs?
 Observe that you have a _clojure.clj_ file in the root directory of the project you generated above.
-It was auto-generated by the template which you used (`lein new cljs-kickoff hello`).
+It was auto-generated by the template that you used (`lein new cljs-kickoff hello`).
 This file is much like a build definition; it enables leiningen compiling, running and bundling your project for deployment.

 #### so what's leiningen again?
 Leiningen is the tool for creating and managing clojure projects.
 It compiles your clojure code, transpiles your ClojureScript code (if you bootstrapped from a ClojureScript template) and does many other things which in other languages (notoriously Java) you'd need external tools for.
 Its plugin architecture lets you use elegant things like [figwheel](https://github.com/bhauman/lein-figwheel) for hacking on your full-stack ClojureScript projects.